renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 ### Special Results

 If a character succeeds on a check and their MoS is 30 or more, then they have scored an **exceptional success**.
-If they succeed and their MoS is a “double” — that is, a multiple of 11, like 22 or 55—then they have scored a **critical success**.
+If they succeed and their MoS is a “double” — that is, a multiple of 11, like 22 or 55 — then they have scored a **critical success**.
 (For completeness sake, we also call an MoS of 29 or less — that isn't a crit — a **basic success**.)
 Conversely, if they fail and their MoF is 30 or more, then they have scored an exceptional failure; if they fail and they rolled a double, then they have scored a critical failure; and if they fail but their MoF is 29 or less, then they have scored a basic failure.